 Phase 2: SOLAS Education and Training Board (ETB) Training Centre in Dublin, Cork or Waterford

-Phase 4: Department of Education and Skills – Athlone or Dublin IT
+Phase 4: Department of Education – Athlone or Dublin IT

-Phase 6: Department of Education and Skills – Athlone or Dublin IT
+Phase 6: Department of Education – Athlone or Dublin IT

 For further information on the apprenticeship click here

 - Working 5 over 7 days, an element of overtime may be available to enhance your earnings